James River Association Staff

 Sherrie Tribble began working for the James River Association as a Lee Davis Business Exchange Student in 1987.
 She has held many positions within the organization and currently serves as Special Events and Major Gifts Officer.
 Sherrie’s years of experience and history with the organization have allowed her to develop a great number of positive relationships with members, board members and partners.
 She values and treasures all of the amazing experiences and opportunities that have been provided to her.
 Sherrie holds a BA in English from Virginia Commonwealth University and brings a passion for the history of the James River as well as enthusiasm for the great work that the James River Association does to protect America’s Founding River.

 Contact: email@example.com; (804) 788-8811, ext 215

 Born and raised in Richmond, Ben spent his early years rock hopping on the James River with family and friends.
 His appreciation for the outdoors, instilled from a young age, led him to a degree in Environmental Science and a minor in Watershed Management from Virginia Tech.
-After college, he thru-hiked the Appalachian Trail before completing a Master’s degree at the University of Wisconsin studying climate and vegetation change.
-During his time as a tutor and teaching assistant, he came to fully realize his devotion and dedication to science outreach and education, which are attributes he now hopes to apply to a familiar community he cares deeply about.
-As an Educator with the James River Association, Ben is thrilled to teach about the importance of the ecology, conservation, and restoration of the James to the citizens of its watershed.
+After college, he thru-hiked the Appalachian Trail before completing an M.S. at the University of Wisconsin studying climate change and vegetation dynamics.
+During his time as a graduate researcher and instructor he came to fully realize his dedication to science outreach and communication – attributes he now hopes to apply to a community he cares deeply about.
+As a Staff Scientist with the James River Association, Ben is thrilled to further our understanding of the James River and convey the importance of the ecology, conservation, and restoration of the James to the citizens of its watershed.